Save money on your car insurance

-The clocks have changed and the dark nights are starting to draw in, which means most of us will be driving to and from work in the dark for the next few months - so now is as good a time as any to not only check our lights are working properly but also brush up on the rules and regulations on car lights.
+The clocks have changed and the dark nights are starting to draw in, which means most of us will be driving to and from work in the dark for the next few months.

-So here is all you need to know on headlights, sidelights and registration plate lights as well as windscreens and other windows.
+Here’s all you need to know about headlights, sidelights and registration plate lights, as well as windscreens and other windows.

 Lights – daytime rules

-You might think it is only important to use lights at night, but there are also instances when you should use them even during daylight hours.
+You might think it’s only important to use lights at night, but there are also instances when you should use them during daylight hours.

-These include brake lights, which should come on when you hit the foot brake but should not be used continuously in stationary queues of traffic due to the glare for drivers behind you.
+Brake lights should come on when you hit the foot brake, but not used continuously in stationary queues of traffic – it causes unnecessary glare for drivers behind you.

-Headlights and fog lights should also be used in daytime hours when visibility is seriously reduced – although you must switch them off when visibility improves to avoid dazzling other road users – while dipped headlights should be turned on to ensure you can be seen in dull weather.
+Headlights and fog lights should also be used in daytime hours when visibility is seriously reduced – although you must switch them off when visibility improves to avoid dazzling other road users.
+Dipped headlights should be turned on to ensure you can be seen in dull weather.

 All sidelights and rear registration plate lights must also be lit between sunset and sunrise, even if it still seems light enough to manage without them.